ArchiveBox/ArchiveBox/README.md

 ## Static Archive Exporting

-You can export the main index to browse it statically without the Web UI.
+You can export the main index to browse it statically without needing to run a server.

 *Note about large exports: These exports are not paginated, exporting many URLs or the entire archive at once may be slow.
 Use the filtering CLI flags on the `archivebox list` command to export specific Snapshots or ranges.*